btoll/benjamintoll.com/content/post/scale_buddy.md

     + Locrian ♯2 / Aeolian ♭5
     + Super Locrian / altered dominant / altered

-It's written in Python.
+It's written in both Go and Python.
 Why?
 [Who knows!]

 There are plans to add more, as time allows.